Japan's factories extend output declines in December as recovery stalls

 The decline was larger than the previous month’s 0.5% fall, but broadly in line with a 1.5% decline in a Reuters poll of economists.

-While the economy was likely to contract by around 5% on a year-to-year basis in the first quarter, it was still expected to avoid a technical recession--two straight quarters of decline--thanks to a second-quarter rebound on firmness in exports and output, he said.
+While the economy was likely to contract by around 5% on a year-on-year basis in the first quarter, it was still expected to avoid a technical recession--two straight quarters of decline--thanks to a second-quarter rebound in exports and output, he said.

 Manufacturers surveyed by the Ministry of Economy, Trade and Industry (METI) expected output to rebound 8.9% in January and decline 0.3% in February.

-Although production was still likely to grow at a sharp pace in January, manufacturers’ forecast didn’t fully reflect the impact of Japan’s new state of emergency, a trade ministry official said.
+Although production was still likely to grow at a sharp pace in January, manufacturers’ forecasts didn’t fully reflect the impact of Japan’s new state of emergency, a trade ministry official said.

 Factory output weakened in November as a rebound in car production ended on sagging global demand.
 Analysts worry that is delaying Japan’s recovery with the economy at risk from starting the year with a contraction.

-The government also released data on Friday showing the average jobs-to-applicants ratio for 2020 was 1.18, down 0.42 point from 2019 to post its biggest annual fall since 1975.
+Official data on Friday also showed the average jobs-to-applicants ratio for 2020 was 1.18, down 0.42 point from 2019, its biggest annual fall since 1975.
 The ratio was unchanged at 1.06 in December from the previous month.

+Other data showed the average jobless rate stood at 2.8% in 2020, up for the first time since 2009 when the Lehman Brothers collapse hit the employment sector.

+An average of 2.56 million people per month were furloughed last year, the highest since comparable data became available in 1968.

 Meanwhile, the core consumer price index for Tokyo, which includes oil products but excludes fresh food prices, fell 0.4% in January from a year earlier, down for a sixth straight month, government data showed on Friday.